High-contrast random systems of PDEs: homogenisation and spectral theory: Spectral convergence

 \begin{theorem} Under Assumption~\ref{assumption finite correlation} we have

 which, in conjunction with Theorem~\ref{theorem limiting spectrum sub G}, implies

 almost surely. \end{theorem}

-The proof of Theorem~\ref{theorem G sub limiting spectrum} relies on the observation that given a $\lambda \not \in \sigma(\A_0)$, one can find an arbitrarily large number of cubes of the same size such that \begin{enumerate}[(i)] \item these cubes are disjoint and their union is a (larger) cube, \item the configuration of the set of inclusions in each of these cubes, apart from the boundary layers of thickness $\kappa$ (the range of dependence), is almost the same, and \item the quantity $\beta_\infty(\lambda)$ is well approximated by the integral on the RHS of \eqref{eq definition beta infinity} computed for each of these cubes. \end{enumerate} The above intuition is formalised by the following proposition, whose proof was given in \cite{CCV2}.
+The proof of Theorem~\ref{theorem G sub limiting spectrum} relies on the observation that given a $\lambda \not \in \sigma(\A_0)$, one can find an arbitrarily large number of cubes of the same size such that \begin{enumerate}[(i)] \item (the interiors of) these cubes are disjoint and their union is a (larger) cube, \item the configuration of the set of inclusions in each of these cubes, apart from the boundary layers of thickness $\kappa$ (the range of dependence), is almost the same, and \item the quantity $\beta_\infty(\lambda)$ is well approximated by the integral on the RHS of \eqref{eq definition beta infinity} computed for each of these cubes. \end{enumerate} This guarantees the almost sure existence of large nearly-periodic areas where one can construct quasi-modes using the simpler ``periodic toolkit'', committing only a small controllable error due to the near-periodicity.

+The existence of nearly-periodic cubes is formalised by the following proposition, whose proof was given in \cite{CCV2}.
+Henceforth, we will denote by $\operatorname{dist}_H$ the Hausdorff distance.

 \begin{proposition}[{\cite[Thms.~5.18 and~5.19]{CCV2}}] Under Assumption~\ref{assumption finite correlation}, there exists a set of full measure $\Omega_1\subset \Omega$ such that for every $\omega \in \Omega_1$ the following holds.
 Suppose we are given $R_0>0$, $\delta>0$ and $\lambda \not \in \sigma(\A_0)$.
 Then there exists $R\geq R_0$, and for any given $N\in \N$ there exists a collection of points $\{x_n\}_{n=1}^{N^d}\subset \R^d$ and a point $\overline{x}\in \R^d$ such that